bkauf/next-store/README.md

     GCS_BUCKET="next-demo"
     WEAVIATE_SERVER="from weaviate install steps"
     WEAVIATE_API_KEY="next-demo349834"
-    #If you plan to run this locally you a sevice account file with GCS object admin permissions
+    #If you plan to run this locally use a sevice account file with GCS object admin permissions
     #GOOGLE_APPLICATION_CREDENTIALS="sa.json"
     ```